 E-Wood fits within the Flemish policy, which favours small-scale (up to 20 MW) wood waste treatment facilities.
 The facility will treat the wood waste available in the region, which is currently transported to Germany and the Netherlands.
 In addition, in the Western-European market there is sufficient wood waste available that is eligible for treatment by E-Wood.

-From 2022, E-Wood will offer a sustainable and competitive solution for the non-recyclable wood waste of SUEZ and Indaver’s customers.
+From 2022, E-Wood will offer a sustainable and competitive solution for the non-recyclable wood waste of Veolia and Indaver’s customers.
 The investment will bring a lot of opportunities for the further development of economic activities in the port region.
 At the same time, this new power plant will bring Flanders a step closer to the European climate targets related to reducing CO2 emissions and the generating more energy from renewable sources.

 The aim of the European energy and climate policy is to reduce global warming.
 This legislation and regulations are an important source for the Flemish climate targets.